- Series:Humans, Transcript English

 Six years later, Marx wrote to Darwin, requesting permission to dedicate his next volume to him.
 But Darwin declined the offer, explaining that “it would pain certain members of his family if he were associated with so atheistic a book.”

-Heavenly Father, I do not follow any man.
-Instead, I follow Your Son, Jesus Christ, who died to give me eternal life.
-He alone is worthy of my praise.
+Prayer: Heavenly Father, we do not follow any man.
+Instead, we follow Your Son, Jesus Christ, who died to give us eternal life.
+He alone is worthy of our praise.
 Amen.